youngmi97/3DVoxelGeneration/README.md

 ## What to Submit
-In a single PDF file, report screenshots of your quantitative scores along with at least 8 visualization of your samples __for each category__.
+In a single PDF file, report screenshots of your __quantitative scores (JSD, MMD, and COV)__ along with at least 8 visualization of your samples __for each category__.
 Compress your source code and the pdf file into a zip file and submit it.

 ## Acknowledgement